Gold Is the Ultimate Store of Value

 Gold has been a means of storing and displaying wealth for thousands of years.
-From ancient buildings clad in gold through to jewelery and artefacts, the world has always seen gold as something of value.
-Aside from this, gold has been used as the base metal for currencies since the first Lydia coins of circa 7th century BC.
-As currencies have developed and matured gold has maintained its purchasing power and over the centuries this has remained constant.
+From ancient buildings clad in gold through to jewellery and precious artefacts, the world has always seen gold as something of value.
+Aside from this, gold has been used as the base metal for currencies since the first Lydia coins circa 7th century BC.
+As currencies have developed and matured, gold has maintained its purchasing power and over the centuries this has remained constant.

 Precious Metals As Money

-Historically precious metals both gold and silver were used to make coins and currencies and in some cases many modern day coins are still issued with a denomination which can come with a number of tax benefits such as capital gains tax exemption.
+Historically, precious metals (both gold and silver) were used to make coins and currencies.
+In some cases, many modern day coins are still issued with a denomination which can come with a number of tax benefits such as capital gains tax exemption.

-Currencies due to their nature and the economy are subject to fluctuations and can even devalue so if you hold a lot of wealth in currency alone the risk is rather high that at some point lose some purchasing power and wealth.
+Currencies, due to their nature and the economy, are subject to fluctuations and can even devalue so if you hold a lot of wealth in currency alone the risk is rather high that at some point you will lose some purchasing power and wealth.

 Rising political tensions, Brexit, and ongoing military campaigns often influence the price of gold as investors move away from stock, property and other investment tied too closely to a national economy.
 In conclusion, many people, including ourselves, see gold as the best way to safeguard your money and wealth.